webplatform/docs/concepts/programming/javascript/closures/index.md

  var myFunc = makeFunc();
  myFunc();

-If you run this code it will have exactly the same effect as the previous <code>init()</code> example: the string "Mozilla" will be displayed in a JavaScript alert box.
-What's different — and interesting — is that the <code>displayName()</code> inner function was returned from the outer function before being executed.
+If you run this code it will have exactly the same effect as the previous <code>init()</code> example: the string "Hello world!" will be displayed in a JavaScript alert box.
+What's different &mdash; and interesting &mdash; is that the <code>displayName()</code> inner function was returned from the outer function before being executed.

 That the code still works may seem unintuitive.
 Normally, the local variables within a function only exist for the duration of that function's execution.
 Once <code>makeFunc()</code> has finished executing, it is reasonable to expect that the name variable will no longer be necessary.
 Since the code still works as expected, this is obviously not the case.

 The solution to this puzzle is that <code>myFunc</code> has become a ''closure''.
 A closure is a special kind of object that combines two things: a function, and the environment in which that function was created.
 The environment consists of any local variables that were in-scope at the time that the closure was created.
-In this case, <code>myFunc</code> is a closure that incorporates both the <code>displayName</code> function and the "Mozilla" string that existed when the closure was created.
+In this case, <code>myFunc</code> is a closure that incorporates both the <code>displayName</code> function and the "Hello world!" string that existed when the closure was created.

-Here's a slightly more interesting example — a <code>makeAdder</code> function:
+Here's a slightly more interesting example &mdash; a <code>makeAdder</code> function:

  function makeAdder(x) {
    return function(y) {